natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

     :alt: Edit a Group Configuration page

 #.
 Modify the name and description as needed.
 #.
-Modify groups in the configuration as needed:
+Modify groups in the configuration as needed.
+See `Create a Group

-  * Click **Add another group** to include another group as part of the configuration.
-  * Click the **X** to the right of an existing group to remove it from the configuration.
-Note that the configuration must have at least two groups.
-  * Modify the group names as needed.
-You see group names in the unit page in Studio; students do not see group names.
+   Configuration` for details.

 4. Click **Save** to save your changes.